Palestine Cry: Syria

 Celestine V inherited a troubled papacy which was largely under the thumb of Charles II of Sicily.
 Through his reign Celestine was unable to do much of anything without approval and support from Charles – something Celestine himself recognized.
 This was probably the reason why he abdicated his position after only 5 months.

-1415: Pope Gregory XII resigned in an attempt to end the Western Schism, a forty year period during which three different people—Roman Pope Gregory XII, Avignon Antipope Benedict XIII, and Pisan Antipope John XXIII—claimed to be the head of the Catholic Church.
+an attempt to end the Western Schism, a forty year period during which three different people—Roman Pope Gregory XII, Avignon Antipope Benedict XIII, and Pisan Antipope John XXIII—claimed to be the head of the Catholic Church.

 2013: Which brings us to today.
 Here’s the full resignation from Benedict XVI.